deepgt/tours_guide/Tours_guide/README.md

 4. Rename project folder to **Tours_guide**
 5. After making your change, Go to the browser and run this url **http://localhost/Tours_guide/homepage.php**
+6. for mail go to the js folder and open popup.js
+7. in line 16 change it to your gmail(it's the mail which receive's the review commented by user)
 6. Enjoy the website.